claudiapanza/Homework3/README.md

 $ ros2 run ros2_kdl_package ros2_kdl_vision_control --ros-args -p cmd_interface:=effort -p task:=look-at-point
 ```
 it is also possible to run the simulation with the computed torques in the cartesian space with the same command,
-by substituting the effort value sent to the controller (from code) Youtube link: \n
+by substituting the effort value sent to the controller (from code)

 b) task:=linear position trajectory and the look-at-point vision-based , torques calculated due to the joint space.
 Youtube link : https://www.youtube.com/watch?v=b3cn5bcMcGs
 ```